 Ultimately I went with it because I knew it would keep the site going.
 Freeing myself and Static up to ramble about whatever had interested us enough to play it at that moment is what made somewhat weekly reviews possible.
 It also brought in Ubergeek for a time (bringing us up to three reviewers), who produced some great articles for the site.
 We’re getting close to having more PC reviews than all the other categories combined, but if it keeps the writing going, it keeps you coming to the site.
 It may not even be as “controversial” a decision as I felt/feel like it is.

 Fun Fact: At some point here, I saw that my web hosting granted me a free blog.
 I half-heartedly opened something called “The Grog” (a nod to Monkey Island) and might have mentioned it in a news post or two.
 I had planned to use it for side stories and comments, but ultimately didn’t do a damn thing with it.
 I blame my general aversion and distaste for blogs at the time.
-Though it did inspire the great line: “It’s not called a blog, because ‘blog’ sounds like something you do when you drink too much milk.”
+Though it did inspire the great line: “It’s not called a blog, because ‘blog’ sounds like something you do when you chug a gallon of milk.”

 This sloppiness eventually bothered me strictly on principle.
 I’d heard no complaints, nor did the site seem to have issues running in various browsers, but I felt it was time for a change – and that change should be orderly!